Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Summary

 Unexpected errors that arise while a program is running can be handled with C++ exception handling.
-You can learn more about exception handling in C++ with examples in C++ certification courses, providing a flexible mechanism for managing both anticipated and unanticipated errors.
+You can learn more about exception handling in C++ with examples in C++ courses, providing a flexible mechanism for managing both anticipated and unanticipated errors.

 FAQs